EADS developing armed helicopter to boost U.S. business

 EADS says it can build either of the new helicopters for the same amount it would cost the Army to upgrade its current aircraft, and their performance would be even better.

-Other companies interested in taking part in the possible Army competition include AgustaWestland, a unit of Italy’s Finmeccanica SpA SIFI.MI, Boeing, and Textron’s (TXT.N) Bell Helicopter.
+Other companies interested in taking part in the possible Army competition include AgustaWestland, a unit of Italy’s Finmeccanica SpA, Boeing, and Textron’s Bell Helicopter.

 The Army also lowered its risk assessment of EADS’ proposal after a week of intense discussions at EADS’ UH-72 helicopter plant in Mississippi in July, Haines said.
 Defense acquisition officials assess risk in determining whether to accept an offer.